These preferences are global and affect all records, across all OUs:

 For legacy documents, a version number like 1.01, will be interpreted by the system as version 1.1.
 Therefore, with an increment interval of 0.1, any existing version 1.01 will progress to version 1.2 when next authorised.

-The risk settings allow admin to add and edit risk values used in their account.
+The SOP Risk Settings (not to be confused with Change Control, Risk Assessment Settings) allow admin to add and edit risk values, used for all SOPs in their account.
 These risk ratings are used in conjunction with the hazard settings (ratings) to generate an overall risk assessment for a SOP (a procedural risk assessment).

 A user cannot delete system risk ratings on iPassport QMS.